congcoi123/congcoi123.github.io/_pages/ren-payments.md

 <h2>Responsibilities</h2>
 - Developed new modules, services
-- Contributed to the product improvement
+- Contributed to product improvement
 - Investigated and fixed bugs for the current system

 <h2>Reference</h2>